 People often assume that loneliness is caused by social isolation, living alone, or being single for too long, but loneliness is not that cut and dry.
 In reality, if you feel that the quality and quantity of the human connections you desire are not being fulfilled, you are likely experiencing some level of loneliness.

 Some people experience loneliness in the absence of a significant other, but a recent survey revealed that loneliness is high among married couples as well (Winch, 2013).
 And, ironically, despite the world being more connected than ever through technology, those who spend a lot of time on the internet report more feelings of loneliness than do people who spend small amounts of time online (Puri & Sharma, 2016).
-Additionally, those who feel like they fit in with any groups of people they desire to fit in with also experience loneliness.
+Additionally, those who feel like they do not fit in with any groups of people they desire to fit in with also experience loneliness.
 And those who tend to compare their lives with the lives of others also experience loneliness and disconnection.

 In short, loneliness is subjective and wears many masks.
 People experience it differently at different times in their lives and for different reasons.
 But loneliness is a temporary season, like all the other seasons of life.
 How we react to it while we’re experiencing it matters.